TeenLife

 What was the most memorable moment of your summer?

 The most memorable moment of my summer was going on a Duck Boat Tour in Boston on the last day of the program.
 Boston is such an amazing city filled with so much history.
-My friends and I had so much fun exploring Boston and seeing all the things I had only learned about in classes.
+My friends and I had so much fun exploring Boston and seeing everything I had learned about in classes.

 What advice do you have for teens looking at summer programs?

-Pick a class that interests you, but is not in your comfort zone.
+Pick a class that interests you but isn't in your comfort zone.
 This is the ideal opportunity to try something new and challenge yourself, and chances are that it will end up being the highlight of your summer vacation!
-Also, be friendly and try to connect with other students to get the most out of the experience.
+Also, be friendly and try connecting with other students to maximize your experience.
 You might even stay in touch with your new friends like I did!

 SARA LIGHTHART, Loyola Marymount University